tianhaog-cmu-f24/github-recitation-f24/README.md

-Five Guys has a great burgers
+In-n-out has a great burgers